gelisam/hawk/doc/README.md

 1
 ```

 Hawk is a command-line tool for manipulating text.
-Like [awk](http://cm.bell-labs.com/cm/cs/awkbook/index.html), it supports an open-ended set of text transformations expressed via an expression language.
+Like [awk](http://cm.bell-labs.com/cm/cs/awkbook/index.html), it supports an unbounded number of text transformations, implemented by the user via an expression language.
 In the case of Hawk, the expression language is [Haskell](http://www.haskell.org/), whose basics are assumed to be familar to the reader.

-## Overview
+## Overview: beyond one-liners

 Command-line tools such as [awk](http://en.wikipedia.org/wiki/AWK) are best for one-liners, while compiled languages such as [Haskell](http://www.haskell.org) are intended for larger projects, spanning several modules and thousands of lines of code.
+Hawk fills the gap between those two extremes.

 ```bash
 > seq 10 | hawk -ad 'L.takeWhile (/="7") .
 L.dropWhile (/="3")'